 If you’re attempting to legalise a document from a distance learning organisation that isn’t the Open University, you are unlikely to have this stamped by the Qatar Embassy.
 Their requirements for their supporting letters are stringent, so the letter must state explicitly the mode of study and where the course took place.

 It is difficult for individuals to know if a document will pass through the entire procedure without any hitches, as the FCO may add an Apostille to your document and declare it as genuine, before it is rejected further down the line.

 Therefore, when planning to move abroad, it may be prudent to send your next highest educational document when attesting your certificates for another country, to eliminate any doubt about whether your document will be accepted or not.
 Be sure to check with your new employer if they are happy to accept another award in place of your degree or above, first.

 I’m not sure if it will be accepted, what can I do?

 If you’re unsure if your document will be accepted or not, we’ve got you covered.
 We’ve got knowledge of the attestation process for most countries, so our experience colleagues across the globe can answer all of your queries.
-If you have an enquiry, you can give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at email@example.com.
+If you have an enquiry, you can request a quotation through our site here, give our team of specialists a call on +44 (0) 330 088 1142, send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.